yaali-annar/yaali-annar-com/src/articles/tagalur/pronouns.md

 The 'nu' particle behave like the determiner.

-- Taw nu > What kind of person
+- Taw nu &gt; What kind of person

 The other interrogatives are: